SalesConnection/Caction-Support/docs/Assist_Check_Out.md

         <img src="img/Assisted_Check_Out_Button_Mobile.png" alt="Assisted Check Out Button - Mobile" width="280" height="550">
      </p>

      *Note: If there is no "Check-out" button, visit this page [How to Enable Assist Check Out?](https://salesconnection.github.io/Sales-Connection-Support/Enable_Assist_Check_Out.html).

+  3. After performing the action, please advise the user to refresh the job detail page to make sure the "Assisted Check out" has been performed successfully.

   <br><br><br>

 **Related Articles**